mtszkarbowiak/ktl/Docs/Allocators.md

 // ~MyAlloc()
 ```

-Remember, that allocation data does not retain information about the allocated space.
-Once allocation is performed, the collection itself takes charge of saving that information.
+Note that allocation data does not retain information about the allocated space.
+After allocation, the collection is responsible for maintaining this information.

 ## Basic Allocators

 ### `HeapAlloc`

-The most basic context-less allocator.
-It uses `malloc(...)`.
-This one is often the slowest too, especially for big allocations.
-It is the default allocator, as it is the only one that can be assumed to have always the biggest potential allocation sizes, thus it should be used as an ultimate fallback.
-It this allocator fails, you are doing something very, very wrong.
+This is the simplest context-less allocator, using `malloc(...)`.
+While often the slowest (especially for large allocations), it serves as the default allocator because it offers the largest potential allocation sizes.
+If this allocator fails, the issue is likely critical.

 ### `FixedAlloc<int32 Size>`

-More advanced context-less allocator, which stores all values in the data object itself.
-It can be used for very small collections but has the best possible performance, as allocation requires no additional operations.
-Remember that its capacity is always a single capacity value (to prevent reallocations).
-This can trigger capacity checks in collection requiring specific capacities (e.g. `HashSet` powers of two).
-Remember also, that `Size` is the buffer size in bytes, not number of elements to be stored.
-If you want to handle allocation failure use `FallbackAlloc`.
+This allocator is a more advanced, context-less implementation, storing all its data within a single fixed-size object.
+It is specifically designed for small collections, delivering excellent performance by eliminating additional allocation steps.
+Key points include:

+- Fixed capacity: The size is fixed and immutable, disallowing reallocations.
+- Compatibility checks: Collections with specific capacity requirements (e.g., HashSet power-of-two constraints) might require verification against the fixed size.
+- Byte-based sizing: The Size parameter represents the buffer size in bytes, not the count of individual elements, as allocators have no informationa about the element type.

+If allocation failures are a concern, consider pairing this with FallbackAlloc for added robustness.

 ### `FallbackAlloc<typename A1, typename A2>` (Not implemented yet)

-Allocator that use other allocators and switch between them if necessary.
-It works, by detecting if allocation with the first allocator succeeded, then it uses the next allocator.
-If all of them fail, it itself fails.
-Example use: `FallbackAlloc<FixedAlloc, HeapAlloc>`.
-Notably, ability to fallback is given by using by declaring yet another allocator, so that allocators have extreme flexibility.
+This allocator chains other allocators, switching between them as needed.
+If one fails, it moves to the next.
+Example: `FallbackAlloc<FixedAlloc, HeapAlloc>`.
+This feature provides extreme flexibility by allowing cascading fallbacks.

 ### `BumpAlloc`

-The simplest context-full allocator.
-It uses preallocated block of memory and and only moves to pointer to allocate next blocks.
-Once the user is sure, that all deallocations took place, they can request the pointer to be reset to the first byte of the block.
+The simplest context-full allocator, using a preallocated memory block.
+It only moves a pointer to allocate the next block.
+Once all deallocations are complete, the pointer can be reset to the start of the block.

 ## Allocator Utility Tools

-Operations on allocators by the collections are often very similar.
-To re-use code a specialized class is used, with signature:
+Collections often perform similar operations on allocators.
+To simplify code reuse, a specialized helper class is provided:

 ```cpp
 template<